Tips for defining API's

 Overview

-An API (Application Programming Interface) is a set of operations a software component provides to its clients.
-Here, a component can be as large as a system, or as small as a class.
-For example, you use the API of the String class provided by C#/C++/Java library in your programming.
-You are the client of the String class, and you only know the public operations (i.e., the API) it provides.
-But you can still use the String class without knowing the details of its implementation.
-A well-defined API is not only easy to use, it gives the implementers (of that module) flexibility in implementation.
+An API (Application Programming Interface) is a set of operations a software component (i.e., a system, a sub-system, class, or a function) provides to its clients.
+For example, we use the API of the String class provided by C#/C++/Java library in our programming.
+We are the client of the String class, and we only know the public operations (i.e., the API) it provides.
+We can still use the String class without knowing the details of its implementation.
+A well-defined API is not only easy to use, it gives the implementers (of that component) flexibility in implementation.
 As clients of the component write code against the API (i.e., they only know about the API), implementers have the freedom to change internal implementation details.
 As long as the API remains stable, the client code will not have to change.

-When we design a system, we should use APIs to achieve a similar degree of freedom between components (and the teams working on those components).
+When we design a system, we should use APIs to achieve a similar degree of freedom between components which allows developers of those components to work independently of each other.
 Let us assume our system has two sub-systems: front-end and back-end.
 Let us also assume that the front-end uses the back-end.
 In this case we must first define the back-end API.
-Once that is defined, both the front-end team and the back-end team can start work in parallel, instead of the front-end team waiting until the completed back-end is available.
-That is because the front-end team is assured that the back-end will support the agreed API in time to come, no matter how it is implemented internally.
+Once that is defined, both the front-end team and the back-end team can start work in parallel instead of the front-end team waiting until the completed back-end is available.
+That is because the front-end team is assured that the back-end will support the agreed API in time to come irrespective of how it will be implemented.
 Therefore, a vital part of designing software is defining APIs.

 Tips